Information on the New EU Chemicals Policy

 The intended purposes as reported by our customers will be – as request per REACH – communicated ′upstream′ along the supply chain.
 Though the registrants respectively manufactures only have a duty to inform the downstream user if an intended purpose cannot be taken into account.
 There is no duty on the part of the supplier to confirm an intended purpose as part of the registration dossier before a safety assessment (CSA) can be worked out.
 A purpose is only officially confirmed when the registration dossier has been accepted.
 The approved purposes will then be communicated via exposure scenarios in the extended safety date sheets.
 Safety data sheets and exposure scenarios need to be only worked out for substances and mixtures that have been classified as dangerous though.
-For the respective substance and supplier this may take up to 2018 depending on the registration deadline.

 We hope for your understanding if we cannot issue a confirmation in every single case.
 We are directly subject to the REACH Regulation.
 It is a matter of course to fulfil all requirements of the existing chemicals legislation.
 Should you require detailed information concerning REACH for a specific product please feel free to contact our internal REACH expert Mr. Stöckle.